 I was a healthy 40-year-old woman and I was having a heart attack.

-HEART ATTACK SYMPTOMS FOR WOMEN ARE DIFFERENT THAN MEN
+HEART ATTACK SYMPTOMS FOR WOMEN MAY BE DIFFERENT THAN MEN

 When we think of a heart attack, most of us immediately get an image of a man pressing his hand on his chest where his heart is; and complaining of a numb left arm.
 Before he finishes his sentence 911 is called and an ambulance is on its way.